arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 `2016 – 2017 ` Product Engineer and Project Leader.
 STREAM SA:  Development of a flexible cloud based platform for content contribution, based on the Object Based Broadcasting concept.
-Tasks:  Definition of the scope of product features, interviews with customers, project management, architectur Technologies: NodeJS (LoopBack), AngularJS, Kong, Relational DB Team size: 5 Methodology: Scrum
+Tasks:  Definition of the scope of product features, interviews with customers, project management, architecture Technologies: NodeJS (LoopBack), AngularJS, Kong, Relational DB Team size: 5 Methodology: Scrum

 `2015 –  2016` Product Engineer and Project Leader | STREAM SA:  Development of